BurendoUK/burendo-handbook-public/docs/static-menu/contribute.md

   image_url: https://handbook.burendo.com/img/sburton.jpg
 ```

+> **NOTE:** Ensure your block of text has similar indentation (using tabs as the other blocks in the file.

 Once you have made the changes to this file, you can submit them as completed.
 This doesn't make them live yet so don't worry!
 In the `Commit changes` dialog, simply fill in the first box with a summary of the changes and then add a description.
 Leave the `Commit directly to the xxxxx branch.` option selected and click `Commit changes`!

 &nbsp; <!-- Adds a new line  -->